Who is this article for?

 - Review the organizational hierarchy of your Code42 environment.
 By default, child organizations inherit the local two-factor authentication setting from their parent organization.
 To prevent this setting from affecting unintended users, you can either move the users you want to use local two-factor authentication to an organization with no child organizations, or manually disable the setting in each child organization.

 - Local two-factor authentication uses the Time-based One-Time Password (TOTP) algorithm and a 160-bit secret key for each user.
 The Google Authenticator mobile app is the tool we officially support and recommend, but other tools or apps that support the TOTP algorithm may also be compatible.

-- To configure this setting for an organization, you must sign in to the Code42 console as a user with the SYSADMIN or Multi-Factor Auth Admin role.
+- To configure this setting for an organization, you must sign in to the Code42 console as a user with the Multi-Factor Auth Admin role.

 Affected users and components

 Unaffected users and components